 The unit of electric current is ampere or A. one ampere is equal to one coulomb per second.

-Understanding the Direction of Electric Current
+Direction of Current and Electron Flow

 We can find the direction of the electric current in a conductor by knowing the direction of electron flow.
 The electrons always flow from the negative terminal to the positive terminal of the voltage source.
-If the direction of electron flow is from negative to positive, then the direction of the electric current is opposite to the direction of the flow of electrons.

 Electrons are negatively charged particles and they attract toward the positive charge particles.
-Therefore, the electrons move from the negative to the positive terminal.
+Therefore, electrons move from the negative to the positive terminal.
 The direction of current flow is just opposite to the flow of electrons.

 Direction of current flow in circuit analysis